fgrehm/blog/_posts/2013-12-12-so-i-released-a-lot-of-vagrant-plugins-now-what-s-next.md

 ## [bindler](https://github.com/fgrehm/bindler)

+_**UPDATE** (26 AUG 2014): Since Vagrant 1.5 came out with a [tight integration](https://github.com/mitchellh/vagrant/pull/2769)
+with Bundler, Bindler is no longer being maintained as it would basically require a rewrite of the plugin.
+The functionality provided by the plugin is not yet provided by Vagrant itself but it is likely to be on some future release._

 The Vagrant plugin ecossystem just keep growing and Mitchell has already said more than once that he has plans to eventually add support for that on Vagrant's core.
 I personally have been using less that I thought I would but I know quite